-Observations Rating Recommendations Management Responses 1 Fleet Operations and the Fire Department During the audit, it was noted that there is a current lack of clarity with regards to roles and responsibilities between Fleet Operations and the fleet function within the Fire Department (referred to as Fire Fleet in this observation).
+Observations Rating Recommendations Management Responses 1 During the audit, it was noted that there is a current lack of clarity with regards to roles and responsibilities between Fleet Operations and the fleet function within the Fire Department (referred to as Fire Fleet in this observation).
 There are different sets of perceived requirements between the two units and outstanding questions about the optimal degree to which Fire should operate independently versus adhering to a more centralized Fleet Operations structure.
-Central to the lack of clarity is the application of centralized Fleet Operations, and the level of collaboration to facilitate efficient and effective fleet operation services.
-The lack of clarity between Fleet Operations and Fire Fleet may impact the overall effective and efficient management of fleet operations, especially any Μ A centralized fleet operations structure and governance model should be maintained, however, the roles, responsibilities and approval processes between Fire Fleet and Fleet Operations should be reviewed and clarified for optimal performance.
+Central to the lack of clarity is the application of centralized Fleet Operations' policies and procedures to Fire Fleet operations, and the level of collaboration to facilitate efficient and effective fleet operation services.
+The lack of clarity between Fleet Operations and Fire Fleet may impact the overall effective and efficient management of fleet operations, especially any efficiencies that can be gained through a centralized fleet model, as well as consistency in policy, procedures and processes, and financial accountability.
+M A centralized fleet operations structure and governance model should be maintained, however, the roles, responsibilities and approval processes between Fire Fleet and Fleet Operations should be reviewed and clarified for optimal performance.
 This should include policies and processes, consideration of a simple service level agreement, and enhanced collaboration.
 City staff agree that the centralized fleet operations structure and governance model should be maintained.
 Where resources permit, we will review and document the roles, responsibilities, and approval processes as part of ongoing continuous improvement efforts.